tinamelie/so-you-want-to-use-random-forest/README.md

-Some folks asked for help getting started with machine learning, so I made this.
-I wonder if anyone will ever look at it.
+I made this after folks at JGI User Meeting '24 asked for help getting started with machine learning with biological trait data.
+There's a lot more that goes into this, but the basic goal is for you to understand how to format your data and run the thing.

 ## What this is for and what it does
 - Prediction of binary or continuous target traits